Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Application to other exoplanet systems

-However, how this gap is cleared is also very puzzling.
-As shown in Figure \ref{T_crit_plt}, for most systems the critical migration timescale is extremely long (note that $T_{\rm crit}$ for evection resonance is comparable to that of second-order ivection resonance), which suggests that the planets should pass the resonance without feeling it.
-One possible explanation is that the deficiency of the planets near $P_B/P_{\rm prec}\sim 1$ is due to a suppression of planet formation, rather than removal of planets captured into ivection or evection resonance. i.e. it is possible that formation of planet (at a certain semi-major axis) is suppressed when the local precession period of planetesimals (due to, for instance, perturbation from the surrounding disk) is commensurate with $P_B$.
-This explanation is physically reasonable, since ivection resonance can drive planetesimals away from the midplane, thereby reducing their collision rate and suppressing planet formation.
-Another possibility is that the planets (at least the more massive ones, which are more strongly affected by ivection / evection resonance) are formed mostly in-situ.
-For planets formed near the resonance, this allows them to stay there long enough (the semi-major axis variation is small over the lifetime of the disk) for the resonance to significantly affect their stability.
-Overall, more data (and further physical and statistical analysis) are required to verify how (and whether) ivection / evection resonance creates the gap in $P_B/P_{\rm prec}$ distribution.
+{Another possible explanation is that the deficiency of the planets near $P_B/P_{\rm prec}\sim 1$ is due to a suppression of planet formation, rather than removal of planets captured into ivection or evection resonance. i.e. it is possible that formation of planet (at a certain semi-major axis) is suppressed when the local precession period of planetesimals (due to, for instance, perturbation from the surrounding disk) is commensurate with $P_B$.
+This explanation is physically reasonable, since ivection resonance can drive planetesimals away from the midplane, thereby reducing their collision rate and suppressing planet formation.}

+{Overall, more data (and further physical and statistical analysis) are required to verify whether the gap in $P_B/P_{\rm prec}$ distribution is physical, and, if the gap is indeed physical, how (and whether) ivection / evection resonance creates this gap.}